 There is an incredible amount of technology available for agricultural businesses to capitalize on.
 Automatic sticking machines, plant grading machines, the list goes on.

 We aren’t looking for the shiniest new machines, but for the technology that best fits our operation.
 Not everything that’s on the market will be truly useful to you– be picky!
-If it’s a fit, invest in it even if the immediate payback isn’t that great, because we know from experience that our labor costs will only increase.
+If it’s a fit, invest in it even if the immediate payback isn’t that great, because we know from experience that our labour costs will only increase.
 Productivity is an ongoing process and automating will help your bottom line in the long run.

 New Brunswick companies, if you haven’t already, I encourage you to take a serious look at what technology your business could be using to improve your productivity.